Kayla has spent her legal career representing Arkansans. It’s who she is – an advocate.

 Kayla earned a bachelor’s degree in English from Arkansas State University in Jonesboro, graduating in three years on a full academic scholarship.
 While at ASU, she earned a scholarship to compete on the ASU Debate Team.

 Kayla earned a law degree from the University of Arkansas at Little Rock William H. Bowen School of Law.
-Elected to the Honor Council in her first year at the law school, she was appointed as Chief Justice of the Honors Council during her third year.
+Elected to the Honor Council in her first year at the law school, she was appointed as Chief Justice of the Honor Council during her third year.

 Upon passing the state bar exam, she joined the Taylor & Taylor Law Firm in Little Rock and worked on a variety of cases.

 In 2013, she started her own law firm, The Applegate Firm in Maumelle, with her husband, Ryan, who is also an attorney.
 Kayla’s honors and awards include being named a Mid-South Super Lawyers Rising Star for three consecutive years.
 In 2016, Kayla was recognized in Little Rock Soirée Best Lawyers – Business Litigation.
+In 2020, Kayla was named in Little Rock Soirée‘s 2020 Women to Watch class for her contribution to the legal profession.

 Currently, Kayla is an attorney with James, House, Downing & Lueken, PA.
 She has a diverse practice handling cases in such areas as divorce/custody litigation, civil and commercial business litigation.